caricature of IMF

 • Providing financial support during the 2015 Ebola outbreak

 Ultimately, the IMF’s success depends on its ability to balance economic efficiency with social equity.
 This means that while implementing policies to boost economic growth and stability, the IMF must also ensure these policies protect and benefit all citizens.
-Achieving this balance involves addressing both immediate financial needs and long-term development goals, considering the impacts on various segments of society, and striving to create a fairer and more inclusive global economy.

 Home Back